 Thanks to a commitment to high standards of quality care, recent audits show that the Surgery Center at Cranberry is fully compliant with all standards set by both the Pennsylvania Department of Health and the AAAASF.

 Even before the Surgery Center at Cranberry was founded, Dr. Christie wanted to create a team of people that could comfort and serve patients as well as provide prayer at their request.
-Keith Thomas, a regional director for Search Ministries, did just that.
-After discussion with patients, staff, and doctors, Keith designed the Ambassador Program, which allows volunteers to fill the role of highly qualified “candy stripers” as well as offer spiritual support to patients.
+The Ambassador Program, which allows volunteers to offer spiritual support to patients.

 The volunteers are predominantly active senior citizens with a wide range of life experiences.
 Most of them know exactly what it is like to be a patient at the surgery center because they have been patients themselves.
 We can’t thank our Ambassadors enough for their service and for the kindness they have shown to our patients!

-If you are interested in learning more about the Ambassador Program or becoming a volunteer, please call Keith Thomas at 724-772-5640.
+If you are interested in learning more about the Ambassador Program or becoming a volunteer, please call Terry Snider at 724-772-5640.